 And finally, do you know what the results of your marketing investment are?
 What’s happening after someone sees an ad, or visits your website?
 Do they stick around?
 Do they move on immediately?
 Are people coming back again and again, and eventually becoming customers?
-The scorecard gets neglected sometimes, but especially with today’s increasingly digital landscape, it’s easier than ever to measure how your marketing is performing—and as budgets increase, it’s more important than ever to make sure that your investment in marketing is paying off.
+With today’s increasingly digital landscape, it’s easier than ever to measure how your marketing is performing—and as budgets increase, it’s more important than ever to make sure that your investment in marketing is paying off.

 What marketing KPIs are most important?

 Now we’re getting to the heart of the matter: what should you be tracking to make sure you’re setting goals and expectations properly, and meeting them?
 The thing is, it’s hard to answer that question specifically.
 It’s always going to depend on the precise tactics that you choose to employ as a part of your overarching strategy.
 For instance, if you’re going heavy into blogging and white papers, there are certain content marketing KPIs that you’re going to want to track, but if you’re going a different direction some of those will apply and others will be pretty pointless.